Resume VS Curriculum Vitae (CV) Difference & Writing Tips

 CV examples are helpful when you want to get a grasp of its format, writing style and structure.
 But why not entrust the writing of your CV or resume to a professional writer?
 Partnering with a professional resume consultant helps ensure high quality of writing and increases your chances to get a dream job.
 Our experts can create your resume from scratch or rewrite the existing one, fixing mistakes and making your strengths more visible.

 Unlike other low-cost resumes writing websites, we offer a satisfaction guarantee – the writer will work on your CV until you are happy with it.
 Our prices are affordable for everyone – the pay for a custom high-quality resume is under $100.
-So, if you are not sure if your resume represents your strengths well, contact us for a personal resume assistance.
+So, if you are not sure if your resume represents your strengths well, contact us for a personal resume assistance and hire resume writer.